mspnp/aks-baseline/05-aks-cluster.md

        > :bulb: You might want to convert this GitHub workflow into a template since your organization or team might need to handle multiple AKS clusters.
 For more information, please take a look at [Sharing Workflow Templates within your organization](https://docs.github.com/actions/configuring-and-managing-workflows/sharing-workflow-templates-within-your-organization).

-    1. Navigate to your GitHub forked repository and open a PR against `master` using the recently pushed changes to the remote branch `kick-off-workflow`.
+    1. Navigate to your GitHub forked repository and open a PR against `main` using the recently pushed changes to the remote branch `kick-off-workflow`.

        > :book: The DevOps team configured the GitHub Workflow to preview the changes that will happen when a PR is opened.
 This will allow them to evaluate the changes before they get deployed.
 After the PR reviewers see how resources will change if the AKS cluster ARM template gets deployed, it is possible to merge or discard the pull request.
 If the decision is made to merge, it will trigger a push event that will kick off the actual deployment process that consists of:
        >
        > * AKS cluster creation
        > * Flux deployment

-    1. Once the GitHub Workflow validation finished successfully, please proceed by merging this PR into `master`.
+    1. Once the GitHub Workflow validation finished successfully, please proceed by merging this PR into `main`.

        > :book: The DevOps team monitors this Workflow execution instance.
 In this instance it will impact a critical piece of infrastructure as well as the management.
 This flow works for both new or an existing AKS cluster.